nextpyp/cet_pick/docs/refine.md

-#### Convert output coordinated to `.mod` format for visualization in IMOD
+#### Convert output coordinates to `.mod` format for visualization in IMOD
-Make sure the output `*.txt` files do not include scores.
+Make sure the output `*.txt` files do not include heatmap scores.
 Then, run:
 ```
 point2model -scat -sphere 5 output.txt output.mod
 ```
-See the documentation of [point2model](https://bio3d.colorado.edu/imod/doc/man/point2model.html) for more options
+See the documentation of [point2model](https://bio3d.colorado.edu/imod/doc/man/point2model.html) for more options.

-__Output coordinates obtained from the trained model can be extracted and used for sub-tomogram averaging.__
+__Output coordinates obtained from the trained model can be used to extract sub-volumes for sub-tomogram averaging.__